tanseefshahid/tanseefshahid.github.io/_portfolio/portfolio-4.md

     - **Classifier Head**: Added fully connected layers with softmax activation for predicting 73 classes.
   - Optimized model hyperparameters, including learning rate and batch size, for improved performance.

-  ### Model Validation
-  - Split the dataset into training (70%), validation (15%), and testing (15%) sets.
-  - Evaluated the model using metrics like:
-    - **Accuracy**: Overall and per-class.
-    - **Precision, Recall, and F1-Score**: To handle class imbalances effectively.

-  ### Deployment
-  - Packaged the trained model into a deployable format using ONNX.
-  - Designed a REST API for real-time classification of clothing images.

   ## Key Achievements
   - Achieved over 90% accuracy on the validation set and consistent performance across all classes.
   - Developed a scalable pipeline for training and deploying the model.